Things To Do For Free or Cheap In Las Vegas

 You can find the Welcome to Las Vegas sign if you walk, drive or take the Duce bus and go past the Mandalay Bay resort, you won't miss it as there's a mini car park and crowds of people taking selfies there.

 There's so much to do in Las Vegas, if you use the Viator mobile app, you can book exciting excursions and take advantage of their regular offers and discounts on trips.
-I used the app to book a Tandem skydive (see post here) and to hike the Red Rock Canyon (see posts here and here ).
+I used the app to book a Tandem skydive and to hike the Red Rock Canyon and Spring Mountain Ranch State Park.

 You can also take advantage of being nearby two other awesome states, California and Arizona.
-Last year I went on a Vegas to Hollywood day trip and it was fantastic, you can read about it here.
-I also spent the day in Arizona hiking the Grand Canyon, you can read about it here.
-You could also go along Route 66 and stop at Seligman, Arizona (read my post here) and on your way out of Vegas stop at the Hoover Dam (see post here ).
+Last year I went on a Vegas to Hollywood day trip and it was fantastic.
+I also spent the day in Arizona hiking the Grand Canyon.
+You could also go along Route 66 and stop at Seligman, Arizona and on your way out of Vegas stop at the Hoover Dam, you can read all about it here.
 If you go on a Grand Canyon tour, your tour guide is likely to stop at these places, but check first or you can do them separately.

 These are day trips I totally recommend you do if you're in Vegas, they were all fantastic experiences that I was able to tick off my bucket list.